btframework/WCL-Lazarus-Demos/README.md

 ## Full version

-Because of Lazarus License to be able to build commercial application with Wireless Communication Library you need the WCL source code.
+To be able to use registered/full version of Wireless Communication Library with your Lazarus projects you need the WCL source code.
 You can get it from [our site](https://www.btframework.com/wcl.htm).

 Please read Wireless Communication Library [EULA](https://www.btframework.com/eula.htm) before re-distributing your Lazarus application/package.
-This repository contains pre-compiled Lazarus demos for testing purpose only.
+This repository contains pre-compiled Lazarus libraries for testing purpose only.
 It can not be used in any final products.

 ## Redistributing WCL libraries from this repository